 - 2 ½ cups almond flour (not meal // we prefer Wellbee's brand)

 - Preheat oven to 350 degrees F (176 C) and lightly grease (avocado oil is best) two standard 8-inch round cake pans, one 9×13-inch pan, or three 6-inch round pans (our preferred) and dust with cocoa powder.
 Shake out excess and set aside.
+If making cupcakes, line a standard muffin tin with paper liners.

 - Next add dairy-free milk and whisk to combine.
 Then add sifted cocoa powder and whisk to combine.
 Then add potato starch and whisk to combine.

 - Next add almond flour a little at a time until the batter has reached a pourable, saucy consistency (see photo).
 It shouldn’t be thick like brownie batter and it shouldn’t be watery.
 If too thin, continue adding almond flour.
 If too thick, thin with a little dairy-free milk.
 We used about 2 ½ cups almond flour (as original recipe is written).
 Depending on your ingredients, you may need more or less.
+At this time you can whisk in some espresso powder to enhance the chocolate flavor (optional).
+Start with recommended amount and add more to taste.

 - Let cool in the pan for 15 minutes.
 To remove from pans, run a dull knife around the edge of the pans to loosen the cakes.
 Then place a plate or cooling rack on top and quickly invert.
 Let cool completely before frosting (~1 hour // expedite the process by cooling briefly in the refrigerator or freezer).